Tri-Mentoring Program

 Mentors gain from the experience through interacting with bright, motivated students, networking with fellow mentors, developing new skills, and having the opportunity to promote their specific industry.

-In operation since 2002, our award-winning CS program is the largest among numerous UBC tri-mentoring groups.
+Marking our 25th anniversary in 2025-26, our award-winning CS program is the largest among various UBC tri-mentoring groups.
 For the 2023 - 2024 year a total of 450+ students and mentors took part.
 As a mentor, you join a group of experienced and committed CS professionals.
 Some have been mentors for 10, 15 and even 20 years.
 Some even began as student mentees themselves in the program!

-The tri-mentoring program’s activities includes kickoff and end of year celebrations, face to face mentoring meetings and online contact with students.
+The Tri-Mentoring program’s activities includes kick-off and end-of-year wrap-up celebrations, in-person mentoring meetings and online contact with students.
 There are also optional mentor professional development events and opportunities to provide feedback to students in technical interview skills practice sessions or personal project feedback groups.

 Mentor Required Commitments

-• additional online or phone communication with your student as required
+- additional communication with your student as needed

-• completing short online feedback and exit surveys
+- completing the online feedback and exit surveys

 More details about these activities available here.